What to Bring (and What to Leave Behind) for a Stress Free Family Photoshoot in Cornwall

 They don’t.

-When they do they often feel forced, make faces and just have a ‘I wish i was somewhere else’ look about them.
-Some of the loveliest family photographs happen when children are looking away, exploring their surroundings, or leaning into you mid moment.
+Some of the loveliest family photographs happen when children are looking away, exploring their surroundings or leaning into you mid moment.
 These are the images that feel real years later.

 2. Apologies for Your Children